- RISE Helpline 0300 323 9985

 • Experiences of stalking and cyber-stalking

 • Psycho-education for understanding and personal safety

 Work with Children and Young People

 Our therapists work with children and young people who have experienced or witnessed domestic violence and/or abuse.
 We also work with young women who are experiencing intimate partner violence or abuse and coercive control in their relationships.
 Access to the service is via the helpline or referral form for professionals.

 Additional Therapies and Groups

 RISE also offer various therapeutic and psychoeducational group programmes for those who have experienced domestic violence and abuse and we run family programmes for groups and individual families.
 These can be accessed via the RISE helpline for self-referral, or via the referral form for professional referrals.

-There is a six to eight month waiting time for individual RISE Counselling Services.
+There is a waiting list for individual RISE Counselling Services.
 The waiting list is currently open.